Orzesze: History

 Orzesze dates back to the Middle Ages, however, for centuries it remained a village, as it was not granted town rights until 1962.

 During the joint German-Soviet invasion of Poland, which started World War II, the town was captured by Germany on September 3, 1939 after Polish defense.
 The Germans immediately carried out mass arrests of Polish activists, scouts and insurgents of the Silesian Uprisings of 1919–1921.
 On September 3, Wehrmacht troops massacred 12 Poles in the present-day districts (sołectwos) of Zawiść and Zgoń, and on September 4, the Freikorps massacred 29 Poles from Orzesze in the nearby Pasternik forest.
-The victims of the latter massacre were 28 men (foresters, railwaymen, workers, farmers, retirees, a musician, editor, photographer, teacher, local official, barber, miner, janitor) and one woman.
+The victims of the latter massacre were 28 men (foresters, railwaymen, workers, farmers, retirees, a musician, editor, photographer, teacher, local official, barber, miner, janitor) and 1 woman.
 On September 8, 1939, German troops executed Józef Szindler, the commander of the local insurgent unit.
 The Polenlager No. 28, a forced labour camp for Poles, was established in the town in 1942.
 German occupation ended in 1945.

 Education

-In 1820 the first school in a renovated farm was funded.
+In 1820, the first school in a renovated farm was funded.
 In 1838, due to development of industry number of inhabitants started to grow rapidly.
-New school was built, at which 389 children were taught in 2 rooms.
-In 1868 new school arose in the building of the current post office.
-In that year Lutherans started education in their own school.
+A new school was built, in which 389 children were taught in 2 rooms.
+In 1868, a new school arose in the building of the current post office.
+In that year, Lutherans started education in their own school.
 In 1903, a modern school was built.